ibm-cloud-docs/key-protect/manage-scc.md

 are used to monitor and optionally enforce the configuration standards that you want to implement across your accounts.
 To learn more about the about the available properties that you can use to create a rule for
 {{site.data.keyword.keymanagementserviceshort}}, review the following table.
-Note that the

 | Resource Kind | Property Name | Operator | Value | Description |
 |-|-|-|-|-|